The Splendid Crime

-The Splendid Crime is a 1926 American crime drama film directed by William C. deMille and starring Bebe Daniels.
-Famous Players-Lasky produced and Paramount Pictures distributed.
+The Splendid Crime is a lost 1926 American crime drama film directed by William C. deMille and starring Bebe Daniels.
+Famous Players–Lasky produced and Paramount Pictures distributed.

 Plot

 As described in a film magazine review, Jenny, a young woman who is the leader of a band of crooks, is put on the straight road by Bob Van Dyke, a young man whose house she was attempting to rob.
 Later, the young man who caused Jenny to reform her life becomes involved in a shady transaction.
 The young woman after she learns this takes action and saves him from his indiscretion.
 The pair eventually fall in love and become honestly successful.